 3. Passive and Active Transducer

-This is third type of classification of transducer.
+This is the third type of classification of a transducer.

 This type of transducer takes power required for generating output from an external power source.
 They are also called as Externally powered transducers.
 Capacitive, inductive and resistive transducers are examples of Passive transducers.